• Skip to primary navigation

 followers on social media

 I remember some years of high school as being better than others.
 A lot of it had to do with the people I was hanging out with.
-I always judged people by the way they treated me and other people and not by how much money or power they had, or by how many friends they had.
+I always judged people by the way they treated me and other people.
+Not by how much money or power they had, or by how many friends they had.
 Sometimes I hung out with the most popular kids in high school and sometimes I didn’t.
 I’m still like that today.

 How to Utilize Google + to Connect with Influences as an Entrepreneur